ansible/ansible/lib/ansible/modules/cloud/ovirt/README.rst

 -  Every module should return the ID of the resource it manages.
 -  Every module should return the dictionary of the resource it manages.
--  Never change the name of the parameter, as we do guarantee backward compatibility.
+-  Never change the name of the parameter, as we guarantee backward compatibility.
 Use aliases instead.
--  If some parameter can't achieve idempotency for any reason, please document it.
+-  If a parameter can't achieve idempotency for any reason, please document it.

 Interoperability